BerndiVader/MythicMobsExtension/README.md

 ## speechbubble mechanic (requires holographicdisplay):

 Use this mechanic to add something like a speechbubble to your mob.
 Use it like this. `text` inside of "" is the output text. `linelength` or `ll` is the max charlength of the lines. `offset` or `yo` is the yoffset of the bubble. `time` or `ti` is how long the bubble is shown above the mob.
-`so`and `fo`for side and forward offset relative to casters direction, where vertical negative is behind and horizontal negative is right side.
+`so`and `fo`for side and forward offset relative to casters direction, where vertical negative is behind and horizontal negative is right side. `anim`true or false if the text should be animated at popup. (option) `id` is the id of the entity's speechbubble if you want to use modifybubble or removebubble mechanic.

 ##### `speechbubble{text="&5<target.name>&f, hello!
 My name is &3<mob.name>&f Nice to meet you.
 How are you doing?
 I think its a pretty nice weather today, isnt it?";ll=20;offset=2.2;so=sideoffset;fo=forwardoffset;time=300} @trigger ~onInteract`